JeanElsner/dm_robotics_panda/doc/tutorial.rst

 .. code:: python

    class Agent:
-     """
-     The agent produces a trajectory tracing the path of an eight in the x/y control frame of the robot using end-effector velocities.
+     """The agent produces a trajectory tracing the path of an eight in the x/y control frame of the robot using end-effector velocities.
      """